 My passion for wildlife began early.
 I used to smuggle roadkill into the house despite my mother’s preference for flowers.
 A fascination with nature started with pond-dipping; while other girls were experimenting with makeup and exploring the impact on the boys of rolling up the waistbands of their skirts to show more leg, I was nerdily nose-down in our garden pond, learning about reproductive behaviour in minuscule cyclops and water-fleas.
 This interest grew and blossomed through fossil collecting and hamster breeding.
 In between times I swam a great deal and learned to sail.
-My ecological passion persisted and I signed up to study zoology in Plymouth, a perfect place for me because of the proximity of the sea, various rivers and Dartmoor.
-I learned to SCUBA dive there and even did sub-marine ecological surveys.
-I indulged in all possible water sports, including white-water canoeing and cave diving.
+My ecological passion persisted and I signed up to study zoology in Plymouth, a perfect place for me because of the proximity of the sea, various rivers and the wilds of Dartmoor.
+I learned to SCUBA dive from Plymouth Hoe and even did sub-marine ecological surveys.
+I indulged in all possible water sports, including white-water canoeing and cave diving; I went exploring in seach of blind white eels.
 One summer while still an undergraduate, I joined a big ecological team cataloguing the flora and fauna of Shetland.
 I documented the invertebrates and could be seen face down in the peat or in pursuit of the occasional Bombus.

 After graduating, I organised an overland trip to Nepal.
 That first expedition provided my first astonishing glimpses of sub-tropical wildlife which made me enthusiastic about sharing the wonders of the natural world with others.
+I wrote long letters home; people seemed to love them so I was encouraged.
 Some authors have always known they would write, but that desire has rather crept up on me.
 My dyslexia made me reticent.
 I was a late starter and it was a long time before I developed the confidence to write for people outside my circle of family and friends.

 Travel gave me a particular loathing of leeches and parasites, as well as an indignation about inequality of access to health care.
 Ultimately this pushed me towards becoming medically qualified.
+I have worked as a GP (family physician) in Cambridgeshire for 15 years and have worked in other medical roles overseas for about 11 years.
 My blundering language forays have made me privy to a wealth of fascinating cultural material some of which appears in my writing particularly on Nepal.
-I have published a novel set in Nepal and August 2016 will see the publication of the first in an eco-adventure series for 8 to 12-year-olds.
-These days I live in Cambridgeshire where I write, teach medical students and, for about 30-hours a week, work as a general practitioner, which is considered half-time.
+I have published a novel set in Nepal and the first two books in an eco-adventure series for 8 to 12-year-olds.
+I live in the Kathmandu Valley Nepal and when the mists clear I can see the Himalayas.

 Author time line